 - Inadvertently upgraded

 In workspaces that have already run on a higher version, you must manually modify the state file to allow for downgrading.
-This is a guide for that process.
+This is a guide for doing that between Terraform versions 0.14.x and 1.0.x only.

 - Follow the steps at Using the remote backend and Terraform CLI to run plan and state operations locally.
 For step #7 in that guide, instead modify the Terraform Version setting to match the version you are downgrading to.
 At your local CLI, make sure that your Terraform version matches the desired downgraded version as well.
 All Terraform CLI releases can be found here.